List of Fairfax County Public Schools middle schools: Henry Wadsworth Longfellow Middle School

-After-school activities at Longfellow include basketball, Improv, Tennis, Quiz Bowl, Debate, Art/Clay Club, Battle of the Books, Homework Club, Creative Writing Club, Math Counts, Science Bowl, Science Olympiad, and Science Olympiad as of March 2023.
+The extensive list of after-school activities at Longfellow includes Archery, Art/Clay Club, Battle of the Books, Board Game Club, Creative Writing Club, Crochet Club, Debate Club, Dungeons and Dragons, Eco-Action Club, FCA Fellowship of Christian Athletes, Gardening Club, GSA, Harry Potter (book) Club, Heritage Night Club, Homework Club, Kid's Lit Quiz, LMS Writing Center, Maker Club, Math Counts, Math Lab, Model Car Club, Model UN, Puzzle Club, Python Symphony, Quiz Bowl, Rubik's Cube, Science Olympiad, and Video Game Club as of February 2025.
 The Longfellow Knowledge Masters team has been ranked as one of the top teams in the entire country and has received several first-place awards.
 The Science Bowl and Quiz Bowl team both took second in 2012 at each respective national tournament, while its History Bowl team won first place.
 In 2012, Tajin Rogers from Longfellow won the first-ever National History Bee, which was televised.
-Its 2017 Science Olympiad team finished 6th in the country, the highest placing of any Virginia Science Olympiad team at the national competition.
+Its Science Olympiad team has won the state tournament 19 times, placing fifth at the national tournament in 2022 and 2023.
 The school has won many awards in mathematics and science.
 The school is also nationally ranked for its math department.

 On March 13, 2008, Margaret Spellings, the United States Secretary of Education, visited the school to publish a review of the math education in the United States and to get rid of "fuzzy math".

 In early 2009, Longfellow Middle School introduced a new academic activity called "Lancer Time," a 23-minute period at the end of the day, intended to give students time to get help from their teachers without having to stay after school.
 Students can also work on homework and projects from other classes.
 The period is also used one day a week to teach the students about values such as honesty and leadership, as well as introducing better study habits to help students prepare for their exams.
 Other classes, as well as hall passing time, were shortened to account for the new period.

 All Fairfax County Public Schools require students, beginning in third grade, to take an end-of-year exam known as the Standards of Learning test, or SOL, that covers the content learned during the school year.

 School begins at 7:30 AM and ends at 2:15 PM.

-Longfellow is one of the top feeder schools into the Thomas Jefferson High School for Science and Technology (TJHSST), often with 60 or more representatives in the freshman class.
+Longfellow is one of the top feeder schools into the Thomas Jefferson High School for Science and Technology (TJHSST), often with 30 or more representatives in the freshman class.

 Longfellow Middle School has been honored with the Governor's Award for Excellence in Education from 2010 through 2018.
 The school was also awarded the Virginia Board of Education Excellence Award in 2013.